 Leveraging the success of the S-pen in previous tablets and smartphones, Samsung included the new version of the S-Pen in the Galaxy Tab S3, the 4096 level of sensitivity enables a drawing experience close to the pen-to-paper feel.
 For those familiar with the Air Command menu found in other devices, such as the Galaxy Note 7, they will be happy to access a number of actions just by hovering above the menu icon the screen: Create a note, View all Notes, Smart Select, Screen Write, Translate and Magnify.

-In the video demo that we will upload soon, you will see the demo of some of the S-Pen features, including Off Screen Memo that allows users to take notes on the display when it is off.
+In the video demo below, you can see the demo of some of the S-Pen features, including Off Screen Memo that allows users to take notes on the display when it is off.
 The second one is Smart Select, a popular option that lets people create animated GIFs by selecting part of existing videos.

-For now, you can check the demo of the S-Pen with the Galaxy Note S7, the S-pen itself is different, but the features are similar and work the same way.
-Two tasks that are included in the Tab S3 and do not appear in the Galaxy Note 7’s Air Command Menu “View all notes” and “Magnify” https://www.youtube.com/watch?v=71z6uMnec34
+You can also check the demo of the S-Pen with the Galaxy Note S7, the Note 7 S-pen has a different shape, but the features are similar and work the same way.
+Two tasks that are included in the Tab S3 and do not appear in the Galaxy Note 7’s Air Command Menu “View all notes” and “Magnify”

 System Performance (Very Good)